josharrington/docker-usenetter/README.md

 This docker project automatically downloads torrents from RSS feeds and reuploads them to usenet.
 This project uses rtorrent and <a href="https://github.com/madcowfred/GoPostStuff">GoPostStuff</a>.
+GoPostStuff has been precompiled for ease of use.

 <h3>Usage</h3>